EmadBeltaje/flutter_getx_template/README.md

 - Firebase Messaging 📨
 - Notifications setup 🔔
 - Safe api requests & error handling 🔏
-- Changing between widgets during api call (loading,success,failed..etc) 😴
+- Changing between widgets during api call (loading,success,failed..etc) 🔥
 - Snackbar,Toasts & in app notifications 🪖
-- Making app more responsive and stop font scaling ⚖️ This project will take care of all this repeatable things so you can start your project in few steps and you will have all the mentioned points set up and ready to use 😎
+- Making app more responsive and stop font scaling 🚀
+- Change app Icon, Name and packageid 🖋️

+This project will take care of all this repeatable things so you can start your project in few steps and you will have all the mentioned points set up and ready to use 😎

-## Upcoming Updates 🚀
+## Latest Updates 🚀
-- [ ] Update to latest flutter version
+- [x] Update to latest flutter version
-- [ ] Update Theme classes
+- [x] Update Theme classes
-- [ ] Update safe api call class
+- [x] Update safe api call class
-- [ ] Refactor Code
+- [x] Refactor Code
-- [ ] Update Example
+- [x] Update Example

 ## What is new 🌟